Located in the South of Scotland, the Sweetheart Abbey was built in the 13th century. Today the ruins of the church are still standing.

 The love story of the Abbey of Sweetheart

-This Cisterian Monastery was founded by Lady Deverogilla in memory of her late husband Lord John Balliol.
+This Cistercian Monastery was founded by Lady Devorgilla in memory of her late husband Lord John Balliol.
 When he died in 1268, she had his heart embalmed and placed in a special casket.
 She called it her "sweet, silent, companion".
 She buried her husband at the Sweetheart Abbey.
-When she died in 1289, she was too was buried there and the monks named the abbey Dulce Cor meaning Sweetheart.
+When she died in 1289, she too was buried there, and the monks named the abbey Dulce Cor meaning Sweetheart.

 Exploring the ruins

-I must admit it was not my favorite abbey, I preferred the atmosphere of Melrose Abbey and the Grandiose of Jedburgh Abbey in the Borders (posts to be published).
+I must admit it was not my favorite abbey, I preferred the atmosphere of Melrose Abbey and the Grandiose of Jedburgh Abbey in the Borders.
 But the settings, the state of the Bell tower and the arches detailed made the exploring interesting.
 Here is a selection of pictures of Sweetheart Abbey: